ubco-W2022T1-cosc301/project-group33/final_report_group33.md

-As we can see it is not a negative linear  graph but tuns out it is a normal curve.
+As we can see it is not a negative linear  graph but turns out it is a normal curve.
 At extremes of succession, there seems to be close to zero alc consumption (for both weekdays and weekends) and around the middle we get the peak amount of acc consumption.